 Eastern Doberar Peak

-One of the tallest peaks in the Dobrar mountain range, East Dobrar peak is 4080 meters high.
-The eastern Dobrar peak can be reached by traveling from the end of Havir village up the river to the great spring, then continuing on to the Dobrar pass and the eastern Dobrar peak from there.
-3100 Chehel Cheshmeh summit.
+One of the tallest peaks in the Dobrar mountain range, East Dobrar Peak is 4080 meters high.
+The eastern Dobrar peak can be reached by travelling from the end of Havir village up the river to the Great Spring, then continuing on to the Dobrar pass and the eastern Dobrar peak from there.
+3100 Chehel Cheshmeh Summit.

 Doberar Peak wintertime weather